mwawrzyniiak/algorithms2020/README.md

 # pot
 algorithm that gets the last digits of the exponentiation
 # sto
-the algorithm calculates the maximum number of chairs that can be put under the table AxB - table dimensions
+the algorithm calculates the maximum number of chairs that can be put under the table.
+AxB - table dimensions
 KxK - chair dimensions
 A, B, K > 1
 A, B, K < 500.000.000